dddrrreee/cs140e-23win/labs/3-gpio/DEVICES.md

     not putting out around 3v.
 Higher and the r/pi pins will shut down (or the pi will fry); lower, the pi will not register it.

-  - Do a quick internet search for the device name and "application note" (for examples and suggestions) and "errata" (for bugs).
+  - Do a quick internet search for the device name and "Application Note" (for examples and suggestions) and "errata" (for bugs).

     I'd also suggest redoing it by adding "forum" or "bare metal" to pull up more obscure issues --- especially for hardware restrictions not mentioned in any official document.

-  - Start by using polling to get device results rather than jumping right into interrupts.

   - When you set values, you have to determine if you must preserve old values (so must read-modify-write) or can ignore them and just